fpgasystems/hacc/docs/overleaf/vocabulary.md

 # Vocabulary

 ## Agile
 Agile is an iterative project management and software development approach that helps teams deliver value to their customers faster and with fewer headaches.
 Instead of betting everything on a long-term launch, an agile team provides work in small but consumable increments.
 Requirements, plans, and results are evaluated continuously, so teams have a natural mechanism for responding to change quickly.
-Frameworks such as Shape up or DevOps are considered part of Agile methodologies.
+Frameworks such as **Shape up** are considered part of Agile methodologies.

 ## Ansible Automation Platform (AAP)
 The Red Hat **Ansible Automation Platform (AAP)** is an orchestrated and open-source tool for software provisioning, configuration management, and application-deployment automation.
-Ansible uses its own YAML-based declarative language enabling Infrastructure as Code (IaC).
+Ansible uses its own **YAML**

 ## DCIM
 Data center infrastructure management (DCIM) is the integration of information technology (IT) and facility management disciplines to centralize monitoring, management and intelligent capacity planning of a data center's critical systems.